bediger4000/alien_words/README.md

 Moving some code to methods can add clarity to the algorithm, which is a little unusual in small problems like this.

+The interviewer could also pose alternate word lists to get candidates to consider corner cases.
+This would allow an interviewer to see how a candidate refactors, if the corner cases trigger bugs or break the algorithm.

-My code clocks in at 189 lines, which is large for a whiteboard interview.
+My code clocks in at just less than 200 lines, which is large for a whiteboard interview.
 I think any algorithm solving this problem would be hard to contain in a candidate's head, so refactoring and changing and evolving the code would be necessary, and that's difficult on a whiteboard.